Noise-proofing works costing £86k to start at games area facing pending legal action

 The work is set to begin on February 26, for approximately four weeks.

-The council memo added: “The facility will be a restricted area to the public during this time.”
+The council document added: “The facility will be a restricted area to the public during this time.”

 Comments